braksator/minson/README.md

 Arrays hold a list of values.
-The template will define each array element as a template or configuration string for the data type or structure that will be provided in that array position in the correponding input data.
+The template will define each array element as a template or configuration string for the data type or structure that will be provided in that array position in the corresponding input data.
 If only a single element is templated it will be assumed that the input data array can be of any size and each element will be of the same data type or data structure.